 Experienced New Orleans Car Accident Law Firm

 People depend on cars every day.
 Today it is nearly impossible to get from place to place without a car.
 Most of us live and work too far apart to travel by foot.
 As a result, we are exposed to potential personal injury or even wrongful death on a daily basis.
-Although cars are a modern day convenience that generally make our lives easier and better, they are not always safe.
+Although cars are a modern-day convenience that generally makes our lives easier and better, they are not always safe.
 Accidents occur all the time.
-Car accidents happen for a wide variety of reasons, including drunk drivers, drivers distracted by handheld devices, fatigued drivers, and dangerous roadway conditions.
-Regardless of how an accident occurred, victims of car crashed often suffer serious personal injuries or even wrongful death.
+Auto accidents happen for a wide variety of reasons, including drunk drivers, drivers distracted by handheld devices, fatigued drivers, and dangerous roadway conditions.
+Regardless of how an accident occurred, victims of car crashes often suffer serious personal injuries or even wrongful death.

 Insurance companies know that too many lawyers avoid trial.
 As a result, insurance companies undervalue your injuries, knowing that most attorneys will settle for much less than your personal injury claim is actually worth just to avoid having to go to court.

 Some of Our Related Personal Injury Practice Areas

 Although Herman, Herman & Katz handles just about every type of personal injury claim, our New Orleans auto accident attorneys handle the following types of claims that are often involved in auto accident cases: